NVIDIA/GenerativeAIExamples/README.md

 ## Overview

-This blueprint serves as a reference solution for a foundational Retrieval Augmented Generation (RAG) pipeline.
+This blueprint serves as a reference solution for a foundational Retrieval Augmented Generation (RAG) pipeline with an integrated vGPU Configuration Advisor.
+It combines two key capabilities:

-One of the key use cases in Generative AI is enabling users to ask questions and receive answers based on their enterprise data corpus.
+1. **Enterprise RAG Pipeline**: Enable users to ask questions and receive answers based on their enterprise data corpus.
-This blueprint demonstrates how to set up a RAG solution that uses NVIDIA NIM and GPU-accelerated components.
+2. **vGPU Configuration Advisor**: Provide intelligent, validated recommendations for NVIDIA vGPU deployments, including profile validation, capacity calculations, and deployment strategies.

 By default, this blueprint leverages locally-deployed NVIDIA NIM microservices to meet specific data governance and latency requirements.
 However, you can replace these models with your NVIDIA-hosted models available in the [NVIDIA API Catalog](https://build.nvidia.com).

 ## Key Features

+### Core RAG Features
 - Multimodal data extraction support with text, tables, charts, and infographics
 - Hybrid search with dense and sparse search
 - Multilingual and cross-lingual retrieval
 - Reranking to further improve accuracy
 - GPU-accelerated Index creation and search
-- Multi-turn conversations.
-Opt-in query rewriting for better accuracy.
+- Multi-turn conversations with opt-in query rewriting
 - Multi-session support
 - Telemetry and observability
-- Opt-in for query rewriting to improve multiturn accuracy
-- Opt-in for reflection to improve accuracy
-- Opt-in for guardrailing conversations
-- Opt-in image captioning with vision language models (VLMs)
-- Sample user interface
 - OpenAI-compatible APIs
 - Decomposable and customizable

+### vGPU Advisor Features
+- Automatic validation of vGPU profiles against NVIDIA specifications
+- Accurate VM capacity calculations based on GPU inventory
+- Support for heterogeneous GPU configurations
+- Intelligent recommendations for vGPU vs. passthrough modes
+- Cost-efficiency and performance trade-off analysis
+- Integration with official NVIDIA vGPU documentation
+- Single pre-loaded knowledge base for simplified operation

 ## Target Audience

 This blueprint is for:

-- **Developers**: Developers who want a quick start to set up a RAG solution with a path-to-production with the NVIDIA NIM.
+- **IT System Administrators**: Looking for validated vGPU configuration recommendations
+- **DevOps Engineers**: Deploying virtualized GPU environments
+- **Solution Architects**: Designing GPU-accelerated infrastructure

 ## Software Components